July 1, 2025

 A half to one-page summary of your film.

-The pitch that communicates the characters, stories, intent, and tone of your project.
+The pitch that communicates the characters, plot, theme(s), and tone of your project.
 Can be one to several pages.

 Who your film is targeting?
-Lay out the who as well as what your intended message to that audience is.
+Lay out your intended demographics as well as what your message to that audience is.

 The style and mood of your production.
 This can often take the form of a mood board, sizzle reel, or some kind of proof of concept.